cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_11.rst

 | Usage: The assembly and fabrication of electronic products.
 | Definition: an invention; a lie.
 | Usage: The story was a complete fabrication. [本故事纯属虚构]
 |
+| phantom
+| Definition: a ghost.
+| Usage: a phantom who haunts lonely roads.
+| Usage: a phantom ship [幽灵船]
+| Definition: a figment of the imagination.
+| Usage: he tried to clear the phantoms from his head and grasp reality
+| Definition: denoting a financial arrangement or transaction that has been invented for fraudulent purposes but that does not really exist.
+| Usage: he diverted an estimated $1,500,000 into “phantom” bank accounts.
+|
+| figment
+| Definition: a thing that someone believes to be real but that exists only in their imagination.
+| Usage: it really was Ross and not a figment of her overheated imagination.
+|
 | built-in
 | Definition: forming an integral part of a structure or device.